 Heat-sensitive concerns, repeat complaints, multi-unit impact, owner-sensitive requests, cost questions, warranty questions, exact timing, and equipment diagnosis should be sent to staff with the captured context.

-How is this different from a general HVAC call plan?
+How is this different from a general HVAC call path?

 The property-management version includes resident impact, owner-thread pressure, proof, access, prior tickets, vendor coordination, and approved update language.